-The USBE will not reimburse LEAs for CE courses in excess of 30 semester hours per student per year.
+The Utah State Board of Education (USBE) will not reimburse local education agencies (LEAs) for CE courses in excess of 30 semester hours per student per year.
 Each year, LEAs will submit the Concurrent Enrollment Assurance Statement and the Annual Concurrent Enrollment Expenditure Report.
-Samples of these forms may be found in Additional Resources M and N on page 31.
+Samples of these forms may be found in Additional Resources M and N on page 33.